How to use the command 'monop' (with examples)

 Explanation:

-• Namespace.Path.To.Type is the fully qualified name of the type within the assembly.
+• Namespace.Path.To.Type: This is the fully qualified path to the specific type within the specified assembly whose structure you want to view.

 Example Output: